CLI Publishes a Quarterly Newsletter for Our Partners

 To see the CLI tract in detail – Click Here.

-How do you measure the effectiveness of the CLI tract?
+How do we measure the effectiveness of the CLI tract?

 We ask prison inmates to tear off the fill-in form and mail it to us.
 Here’s the result!